-But when he died in May at the age of 48, most people had still never heard of him.
+But when he died earlier this month at the age of 48, most people had still never heard of him.

 Following his fatal heart attack at home in Brisbane, scores of fans and celebrity admirers, who have in the past included U2, R.E.M. and Coldplay, logged on to the band's Web site to share their grief, while highbrow newspapers such as Los Angeles Times and Britain's Guardian rattled off deeply affectionate obits.

 And in the stuffy corridors of power, even Australia's politicians paused from debates on transport, waste management and, yes, kangaroo-culling, to remember the "outstanding musical legacy" of one of the country's greatest songwriters.

 It is hard to believe many other rock stars would command such posthumous respect, let alone one whose chart-avoiding records never made much cash.